-As of 25 February 2019, the results of the audit conducted by the independent internal auditor and the external auditor revealed no significant findings.
+As of 31 December 2019, the audit results conducted by the independent internal auditor and the external auditor revealed no significant findings.
 The Audit and CG Committee Meeting attended by the 3 members acknowledged and provided opinions on the findings and recommendations made by the independent internal auditor and the external auditor as well as the results of rectification made by the Company.

-At the Board of Directors Meeting No.1/2019 held on 25 February 2019, the Board of Directors assessed the adequacy of the internal control system based on the report of the Executive Committee previously reported to the Audit and CG Committee duly considered at the Meeting No.1/2019 held on 25 February 2019.
-The report was prepared according to the assessment form revised and announced by the SEC in August 2013, according to the 2013 COSO internal control framework covering five internal control components, i.e. internal control within the Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring, extended into 17 principles., From the report and management responses, the Board of Directors deemed that the internal control system of the Company in five components were appropriate and adequate.
+At the Board of Directors Meeting No.5/2019 held on 13 November 2019, the Board of Directors assessed the adequacy of the internal control system based on the report of executive previously reported to the Audit and CG Committee duly considered at the Meeting No.5/2019 held on 13 November 2019.
+(The report was prepared according to the assessment form revised and announced by the SEC in August 2013, according to the 2013 COSO internal control framework covering five internal control components, i.e. internal control within the Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring, extended into 17 principles.)
+From the report and management responses, the Board of Directors deemed that the internal control system of the Company in five components were appropriate and adequate.
 Correspondingly, the Company has properly allocated enough manpower to achieve effective works, including tracking, monitoring and regulating the Subsidiary's duty to protect the Company and its Subsidiary's property from being unauthorizedly used by any director or executive.